 PTA and OTA services will bring in slightly less dough.

 Beginning in 2020, CMS will officially require therapists to apply the PTA and OTA modifiers (CQ and CO, respectively) to all outpatient therapy services billed to Medicare Part B that are provided “in whole or in part” by a PTA or OTA.
-This includes outpatient services provided by CORFs—as well as those provided in rural and underserved areas.
+This includes outpatient services provided by inpatient facilities (like CORFs, SNFs, and HHAs)—as well as those provided in rural and underserved areas.
 However, the PTA and OTA modifiers will not apply to services provided by critical access hospitals, nor to services that are billed incident-to a physician or NPP.
 The modifiers’ corresponding reduced payment rate of 85% will go into effect in 2022.

 A Revised Definition of “In Part”

 There is a nugget of good news buried in the finalization of these cuts.
 Due in large part to the efforts of the APTA and other industry advocates, CMS rolled back its original definition of “in part” and replaced it with one that’s a little more forgiving.

 When a patient’s treatment is ice cream sandwiched between a therapist and an assistant (i.e., when they deliver a service as a team), no modifier is required.